My core theology is that God exists, and that he is Good.

-Therefore, given a rational God - a creator, I can only concieve that he creates with only good intent.
+Therefore: given a rational God - a creator, I can extrapolate that he creates with only good intent.

 So, assuming a rational, prime mover, what would such a being intend toward it’s creation?
 Not harm.
 Not destruction.
 Not senseless pain.

 Then what?
 I can only reasonably conclude that a complete, sovereign God would intend good, and would act to effect good.

 Because of this progression of thought, I have come to complete conviction, that God is Good.

 As the reality of this sinks in to my being, I have hope in me, and more than hope - love.
 Love for God who is unmoved by my doubt.
 Love for God who first loved me, and every person.

 I believe we can infer some of God’s nature by his creation.
 A God who is Good, and who creates with good intent, and whose creation seems utterly based on relationship and connection, must be seeking to connect with creation.